-Sl.No.
-Course Course Title Credits
+SI.No.
+Course Code Course Title Credits

-Code

-1. CLIR17 INTERNSHIP / INDUSTRIAL TRAINING / 2
+1. CLIR17 INTERNSHIP / INDUSTRIAL TRAINING / ACADEMIC ATTACHMENT # 2

-ACADEMIC ATTACHMENT (2 to 3 months

-duration during summer vacation) [#]

-· Total 2
+Tota ıl 2

-The student should undergo industrial training/internship for a minimum period of two months during the summer vacation of 3rd year.
+The student should undergo industrial training/internship for a minimum period of six weeks during the summer vacation.
 Attachment with an academic institution within the country (IISc/IITs/NITs/IIITs and CFTIs) or university abroad is also permitted instead of industrial training.

-[#] To be evaluated at the beginning of VII semester by assessing the report and seminar presentations.
+\To be evaluated at VII semester based on assessing the report and seminar presentations.